 StairMaster Vs. Stationary Bike

-Both the StairMaster and the stationary bike provide excellent aerobic workouts because they engage the major muscle groups of the hips, thighs and gluteals.
+Both the StairMaster, or stair stepper, and the stationary bike are cardio equipment that provide excellent cardio exercises because they engage the major muscle groups of the hips, quadriceps, hamstrings, and glutes.
 Likewise, you can easily perform intervals on either machine by increasing your stepping or pedaling speed for a period of time, then slowing back down.
-Both types of machines will effectively strengthen and tone the muscles of your lower body.
+Both types of machines will effectively strengthen and tone the muscles of your lower back and lower body even at just low to moderate intensity.
+It can also foster weight loss in the upper body which makes it a great full-body workout for beginners.

 The stationary bike comes in a variety of types, ranging from the traditional upright to the recumbent versions.
 They all support your body weight and are pedaled.
 Conversely, the StairMaster is always used in a standing position, requiring stepping.
-You can chose between two varieties of motorized climbers, a stepper or a split-track treadmill.
+You can choose between two varieties of motorized climbers, a stepper or a split-track treadmill.
+Both are low-impact exercises but the stationary bike has no impact on your bones which is perfect for those suffering with joint pain.

 Dawn Lindy Roberts is a longtime fitness and natural health advocate, and writer.
 She holds a Bachelor of Arts, a Building Better Bones certification, and is pursuing the Bone Estrogen Strength Training certification from the University of Arizona.
 In addition, she will complete the Master Nutrition certification from AFPA in 2014.